-- An occupant of a parked car opened the door without checking for cyclist.
-If you strike a car door, injuries could be severe, especially if it threw you into the way of other traffic.
+- An occupant of a parked car opened the door without checking for cyclists.
+If you strike a car door, injuries could be severe, especially if it throws you into the way of other traffic.

 The risks of riding after dark